-Small-scale cottage industries or commercial uses associated with residential use and located in an existing residence or accessory structure shall-may be allowed, subject to guidelines to minimize adverse effects on scenic, cultural, natural, and recreation resources.
+1. Small-scale commercial uses associated with residential use and located in an existing residence or accessory structure may be allowed, subject to guidelines to minimize adverse effects on scenic, cultural, natural, and recreation resources.

-- 1. Home occupations and cottage industries may be established as authorized in specified land use designations consistent with the following conditions: - A. A home occupation may May employ only the residents of the home and up to three outside employees. - B. A cottage industry may employ and up to three outside employees. - C.B.
-No more than 25 percent of the total actual living space of the dwelling may be used for the home occupation. or cottage industry. - D.C.
-No more than 500 square feet of an accessory structure may be used for a home occupation. or cottage industry. - E.D.
-There shall be no outside, visible evidence of the home occupation or cottage industry, including outside storage. - E.E.
-Exterior structural alterations to the residence for the home occupation or cottage industry shall not be permitted.
-New structures shall not be constructed for the primary purpose of housing a home occupation or cottage industry. - G.F.
-No retail sales may occur on the premises, except incidental sales at lodging establishments authorized in this chapter. - H.G.
-One non-animated, non-illuminated sign, not exceeding 2 square feet in area, may be permitted on the subject structure or within the yard containing the home occupation or cottage industry. - H. Parking not associated with residential use shall be screened so it is not visible from key viewing areas. - A bed and breakfast lodging establishment that is two bedrooms or less is considered a home occupation and shall meet the guidelines for "Bed and Breakfast Inns," below, except for Policy 3. - J. A bed and breakfast lodging establishment that is two bedrooms or less is considered a home occupation and shall meet the guidelines for "Bed and Breakfast Inns," below, except for Policy 3.
+- 1. Home occupations may be established as authorized in specified land use designations consistent with the following conditions: - A. May employ the residents of the home and up to three outside employees. - B. No more than 25 percent of the total actual living space of the dwelling may be used for the home occupation. - C. No more than 500 square feet of an accessory structure may be used for a home occupation.

+- D. There shall be no outside, visible evidence of the home occupation, including outside storage. - E. Exterior structural alterations to the residence for the home occupation shall not be permitted.
+New structures shall not be constructed for the primary purpose of housing a home occupation. - F. No retail sales may occur on the premises. - G. One non-animated, non-illuminated sign, not exceeding 2 square feet in area, may be permitted on the subject structure or within the yard containing the home occupation. - H. Parking not associated with residential use shall be screened so it is not visible from key viewing areas. - A bed and breakfast lodging establishment that is two bedrooms or less is considered a home occupation and shall meet the guidelines for "Bed and Breakfast Inns," below, except for Policy 3.